deadtrees/deadtrees.github.io/_posts/2015-04-09-welcome-to-jekyll copy.markdown

 > When you try to cater for everyone, it is likely to be disasterous.

-You’ll find this post in your `Note: source of this story was originally found [here][here]`
+Note: source of this story was originally found [here][here]

 A concept from the Marketing Department at Te Papa New Zealand has emerged, showing an “x marks the spot” for where viewers of artworks can take a selfie.
-As Jim and Mary Barr both state (see source above) - _“One minute you think it’s going to take the job of showing our art culture seriously [*Te Papa*] and then, before you know it, it’s making an out-of-left-field panicky effort to not fall behind in the audience attention arms race."_
+As Jim and Mary Barr both state (see source above) - > “One minute you think it’s going to take the job of showing our art culture seriously [*Te Papa*] and then, before you know it, it’s making an out-of-left-field panicky effort to not fall behind in the audience attention arms race."

 There has been a few controversial calls made by Te Papa this year, the most significant being the [announcement][announcement] regarding the suspension of Te Papa Press.
 These decisions made by the new Chief Executive of Te Papa Rick Ellis, who is a _TV guy._